nseidm1/TaskExecutor/README.md

 where your Tasks are, and you know exactly where the callback of the result will be!

 The TaskExecutor is overwhelmingly superior to AsyncTask.
-It's a super custom, rock solid, awesome implementation of a robust, consolidated, and centralized asynchronous Task execution mechanism.
+It's a super custom, rock solid, awesome implementation of a robust, consolidated, and centralized asynchronous Task execution framework.

 <b>TaskActivity</b><br>
 The included abstract TaskActivity class makes for easy use.
 Simply extend the class and utilize the protected